a-flyleaf/omori/hrvatski/ostatak-aprila.md

       ----

       \*This whole saga (of <span lang="hr">Škrabotine</span> (Scribbles) in general, not just this one) is a time capsule of what I did/n't know at the time tbh.
 Like, as of writing (May&nbsp;1) I can independently spot some issues in the older doodles---<q lang="hr">što **li** [behind door],</q> unnecessary/redundant pronouns, case and tense shenanigans..\..
-Also, although I'm not keeping track, a *majority* of these Škbrabotine have been edited between initial drawing and the upload that goes live.
+Also, although I'm not keeping track, a *majority* of these Škrabotine have been edited between initial drawing and the upload that goes live.

       I don't really have A Formal Procedure for this!
 If it's something I messed up despite knowledge I had at the time, I'll probably change it, or at least make a note of it for publication here later.
 (With this lore-wall *specifically,* I've just learned A Lot over the past >couple weeks!)
 But retroactively, I'm probably not gonna touch either art or writing, because that way a neverending ouroboros of self-correction lies.
   - dt: 2023-04-18